yingjun-mou/yingjun-mou.github.io/_posts/2021-01-16-blog-post-1-SL1-Decision-Tree.md

 	Extreme Cases：
 	Size of Hypothesis Space:
-	If there is N binary attributes， there will be N！ways of spiting and tree structures。true table will have 2^N rows，the right column (output) on the true table will have 2^(2^N) different bit patterns。Each row represents a path to a leaf
+	If there is N binary attributes, there will be N！ways of spiting and tree structures, true table will have 2^N rows, the right column (output) on the true table will have 2^(2^N) different bit patterns, Each row represents a path to a leaf

 10. Restriction Bias vs Preference Bias